 Taking a food tour is one of the best ways to explore a city.
 Vallarta Food Tours takes hungry travelers to some of the best restaurants and food carts in Puerto Vallarta, Mexico.
 In addition to tasty bites and sips, participants learn about the history and culture from locals.

-Vallarta Food Tours operates nine different food tours in Puerto Vallarta (more about those are at the bottom of this post).
+If you are looking for Puerto Vallarta food tours, look no further than Vallarta Food Tours.
+The company operates nine different food tours in Puerto Vallarta (more about those are at the bottom of this post).
 My husband, son, and I went on the Original Downtown Tour.
 Participants on the tour meet at the gazebo located at Lazaro Cardenas Park, located in the heart of Puerto Vallarta.

 We allowed ourselves plenty of time to get to the park prior to the tour.
 This allowed us the ability to check out the park as well as to snap a few pictures.
 Our tour guide was Amanda, a native of Puerto Vallarta.
 With ties to the United States, she is fluent in both English and Spanish.
 Not only does she know languages and Puerto Vallarta history, she knows food.